 5 Steps to Red Lips

-Last year I engaged in a quest to find the perfect shade of red lipstick.
-After I found it (more on that in a second), I reserved the look for evenings, but recently started sporting a red lip periodically for day events.
-At BlissDom, I decided to rock the red lip every day since my makeup is pretty neutral and I feel more finished with a bold lip.
-And I was admittedly a little shocked by the result -- I received countless compliments (including people I didn't know stopping me in my tracks!), and also many comments such as "Oh, I could never do that," or "I have no idea how to find the right color."
+One of my favorite things about aging is that I feel like I have finally figured out my style...what works for me, what doesn't, and what lights me up.
+It's not a trivial thing given that I spent so much of my life trying to mimic other people in order to fit in!
+Several years ago I took the plunge to try red lipstick and have not looked back.
+At first I reserved the look for evenings, and eventually realized how much I love it for daytime too; I just feel more finished with a bold lip.
+When I started wearing red lipstick during the day, I was a little shocked by the result -- I received countless compliments (including people I didn't know stopping me in my tracks) and also many comments such as, "Oh, I could never do that," or "I have no idea how to find the right color."
 So today, I wanted to share my 5 steps to red lips.
 Really, I think anyone can pull this off and it looks spectacular!

-4. Maintenance.
 Red lipstick is, admittedly, a little more high maintenance.
 It's definitely an eat-with-a-fork instead of chow-down-a-burrito type of lip color.
-However, I did not find that I needed to build in extra stops -- at BlissDom, I simply checked my color whenever I happened to use the bathroom.
-Later in the day, I did find I needed to deal with a little feathering -- easily remedied by running a bit of tissue along the edges of my lips to clean up the color bleed then reapplying.
+Check your color whenever you're stopping in at the bathroom.
+Also, later in the day, I typically need to deal with a little feathering (when the color spreads a little outside the lip line).
+This is easily remedied by running a bit of tissue along the edges of my lips to clean up the color bleed then reapplying.
 Also, make sure you check your teeth after application!

-5. Try it.
-Own it.
-Many women who asked me about wearing red lipstick said they loved the look but "just couldn't do it" or that it would "look terrible on them."
+Many women who asked me about wearing red lipstick say they love the look but "just can't do it" or that it would "look terrible on them."
 Yet, when I asked if they had ever tried, they said no, it was too intimidating.
 I conveyed the importance of steps 1-2, and that knowing you have the right shade helps with the confidence-to-wear factor (it certainly did for me!).
 Then once you procure the red, OWN IT.
 Try it at an evening event first, just to get your legs under you, then try it during the day.
-This may take a while -- I found my red January 2011 and it wasn't until the last couple of months that I started wearing it for day events, and then BlissDom was the first time that I have ever Gwen Stefani'd it and worn red three days straight.
-As I mentioned earlier, I loved how it looked and was shocked by the positive response!